 If space is not available, and the applicant meets the admissions criteria, the applicant may choose to be placed on the waiting list according to the criteria in 1.h. below.
 Decisions about the availability of places for the next school year will be made on April 30 on the basis of expected returns from the current school year and applications in process for the following year.
 In order to be placed on the waiting list, the non-refundable Registration Fee according to the fees scale for a given year must be paid annually by May 1.
 Subsequent Registration Fees must be paid annually by the same date.

 Recognizing that foreign families may arrive late with no local school alternative, ISU aims to keep a small number of vacancies for such late arrivals in each grade.
 Where possible, 1-2 available spots in each grade will be held for such vacancies.

 Admissions and wait list prioritisation

-To gain admission to ISU or to earn a place on the waitlist if space is not immediately available, applicants will be ranked as follows:
+To gain admission to ISU or to earn a place on the waitlist if space is not immediately available, applicants will be priority ranked as follows:

 Partial deferred admission if place is offered

-If a student is offered a place at ISU and the family wishes to defer the offer until later in the same academic year , the offer will only be guaranteed if the Registration Fee and full Capital Building Fund fee is paid immediately according to the fees scale for that year.
+If a student is offered a place at ISU and the family wishes to defer the offer until later in the same academic year, the offer will be guaranteed only if the Registration Fee and full Capital Building Fund fee is paid immediately according to the fees scale for that year.